 - is the poetry related to a specific part of the globe (did you write about your hometown?)

-Places like HARO, Twitter, Yahoo Shine, Divine Caroline, and American Chronicle are all good places to experiment with when you’re selling poetry.
+Websites such as HARO, Twitter, Yahoo Shine, Divine Caroline, and American Chronicle are all good places to explore when you’re marketing and selling your book of poems.

-Every business needs advertising, including your published poetry book.
-Luckily, Adsense and Facebook are cost-effective and can reach a variety of readers.
-One thing to consider before you placing an ad to market your book of poems is keywords.
-This is the number one most important thing when marketing your book online!
+An important thing to consider before placing an ad to market your poetry is keywords.
+This is the number one most important thing when marketing your book online.
 Don’t use “poetry” or “poems” as your top keywords.
 Instead, focus on the specifics of your poetry book.
-For example, for New and Selected Poems I would use: empowerment, faith, overcoming abuse, self-esteem, Christian poetry, inspirational poems, and poems with female perspective.
-Be specific, as it will help you reach more readers who are most likely to be interested in buying your poetry.

 If your book isn’t on Amazon yet, get it on there!
-It’s easy to do and nearly every publisher and writer, large and small, can do it.
-Since I go through Lightning Source, they do it for me.
-(Isn’t that nice of them?)
+It’s easy; nearly every publisher and writer, large and small, can do it.
+Since I publish my poetry books through Lightning Source, they take care of creating and updating my Amazon author page for me.

-Don’t forget to set up your author page on Amazon like I did.
+Even if your publisher sets up your author page on Amazon, you need to personalize it.
+Share your personality, interests, and even why you write poetry.
 Include an RSS feed for your blog, start discussion topics, post videos, and a bio.
-It’s a nice homepage that includes a listing of your books along with other info so readers can find out more about you.
+An Amazon author page a nice homepage that includes a listing of your books along with other information so readers can find out more about you.

-For more marketing tips, read 6 Ways to Promote Your Book for Free.
+For more book marketing and sales tips, read 6 Ways to Promote Your Book for Free.